Dog facts to Help You Know Your Canine Friend

 Generic dog food may contain ingredients which your dog is allergic to; this can lead to loose stools, discomfort and loss of energy.
 You can ameliorate his allergy by choosing a simple blend; the irritant ingredient can be isolated easier in this manner.

-dogs as well.
-Human hair is also a possible factor in your dog’s allergic reaction.
+The usual particles which cause human allergies like pollen, mold or dust - even perfume - can cause suffering to dogs as well.
+Human hair is also a possible factor in your dogs allergic reaction.
 Moreover, anti-flea formulae can cause skin reactions which may actually increase scratching.
-Frequent house-cleaning and organic product usage can ameliorate or even extinct your dog’s allergic reactions.
+Frequent house-cleaning and organic product usage can ameliorate or even extinct your dogs allergic reactions.

-dogs that are exposed to a fear or stress factor at a time in their life can develop a phobia.
+Among the dog facts you must keep in mind are dogs' phobias.
+Phobias frequently encountered in dogs include: thunder, seclusion, hair dryers, stairs, lawn mowers, water, vacuums, balloons or busses.
+Most dogs that are exposed to a fear or stress factor at a time in their life can develop a phobia.
 Some of these affections can be milder while others may need urgent professional assistance.

-dogs may not be as good swimmers or escape artists as others, their swimming and escaping qualities depending on the breed they belong to.
+Some dogs may not be as good swimmers or escape artists as others, their swimming and escaping qualities depending on the breed they belong to.
 They need both mental and physical stimulation and react differently to human males and females.

-dog facts you need to know, as canine behavior is often determined by the role the dog tries to establish for himself.
+Social status should also be included in the dog facts you need to know, as canine behavior is often determined by the role the dog tries to establish for himself.

-Dogs can be a human’s best friends, but for this to happen, both the owner and the pup must create an emotional bond with each other.
+Dogs can be a humans best friends, but for this to happen, both the owner and the pup must create an emotional bond with each other.
 As a proud owner, you can have a better connection to your furry friend when you know his body language, allergies, phobias and weaknesses.
-A bark or a tail wiggle can make a difference in a dog’s social life.
+A bark or a tail wiggle can make a difference in a dogs social life.

-dog facts; you can research on your own or ask for a veterinarian specialist, you will get all the information you need and feel better knowing you get to be more familiar with your dog.
+If you want to be well informed regarding your pet, it is extremely easy to find more dog facts; you can research on your own or ask for a veterinarian specialist, you will get all the information you need and feel better knowing you get to be more familiar with your dog.

 If you enjoyed this article please take a look at our Pet Tips and Information Archive.